2025 Viseu local election

 The 2025 VIseu local election was held on 12 October 2025 to elect the members for Viseu City Council, Viseu Municipal Assembly and the city's 25 parish assemblies.

 Incumbent Mayor Fernando Ruas, from the Social Democratic Party (PSD), ran for a second consecutive term.
 Former Mayor of Mangualde and former MP João Azevedo was chosen as the candidate of the Socialist Party (PS) again, after his defeat in 2021.
-The Chega party (CH) chose the MP Bernardo Pessanha.
+Chega (CH) party chose the MP Bernardo Pessanha.
 The CDS – People's Party (CDS–PP), who once held the mayorship of the city, chose former MP and former member of the Viseu City Council, Hélder Amaral.

-In a historic result, the Socialist Party (PS) surpassed the PSD and won the most votes for Viseu city council, with João Azevedo becoming the first center-left mayor in Viseu's history.
+In a historic and upset result, the Socialist Party (PS) surpassed the PSD and won the most votes for Viseu city council, with João Azevedo becoming the first center-left mayor in Viseu's history.
 Incumbent mayor Fernando Ruas (PSD) failed to be elected to another term and defending the Social Democrats winning streak in the city since 1989.
 Chega elected a councillor, with 8.5% of the votes, and could become kingmaker in the council.
 Nearly 62% of all registered voters cast a ballot, the highest share since 2001.